Adjuvant bisphosphonate

 Where can I find further information?

-Further information about bisphosphonates may be available from the staff treating you at the hospital and from your GP.
+For further information on bisphosphonates, please speak to the staff treating you at the hospital or your GP.

 Notes (for you to complete)